 When your child reaches adolescence, he or she will prepare to transfer (move) from paediatric services (for children) to adult services.
 The timing is different for each person – though many will start being looked after by an adult nephrology unit by the time they are 18 years old.

-Financial grants are available from the BKPA for those on low income.
+Financial grants may be available from Kidney Care UK for those on low income.